ScottMit/JS2Arduino/README.md

    - WebSocketsServer
    - ArduinoJson
    - Adafruit_NeoPixel (if using LED strips)
+   - Servo library (built-in, or ESP32Servo for ESP32)

 4. **Open the Arduino sketch:**
    - Open `Arduino2JS.ino` in Arduino IDE